Laws Centennial Wheat Batch 4

 - Release Party: Join us on June 5th to celebrate this release and to officially kick off the summer season, more details here

 Centennial Wheat is a wonderful summer whiskey.
-It’s bold, bright, and flavorful expression of the grain its championing.
-The fruit notes mesh quickly with the generous barrel attributes of vanilla, caramel, a complex mix of baking spices, bergamot and black tea.
-We like it best chilled over ice which elicits nostalgic flashbacks of enjoying an orange creamsicle with friends.
+It’s bold, bright, and flavorful, a dynamic expression of the grain its championing.
+Fruit notes mesh quickly with generous barrel attributes of vanilla, caramel, a complex mix of baking spices, bergamot and black tea.
+We like it best chilled over ice which elicits nostalgic flashbacks of enjoying an orange Creamsicle™ with friends.
 This is the Laws Village’s favorite summer sipper.

 At Laws Whiskey House, we believe that the soul of whiskey is comprised of the people who grow the grain, the people who make it, and the people who drink it.
 And good whiskey, like a good story, is meant to be shared.
 We hope you enjoy this special whiskey as much as we do and thanks for coming along our journey.